ooni/ooni.org/content/post/kenya-study.md

 internet censorship nonetheless across time.
 Laws and policies change, and decisions around internet censorship can change along with them.

-OONI’s software (called [ooniprobe](https://github.com/TheTorProject/ooni-probe)) allows users around the world to automatically test their networks every day for signs of internet censorship.
+OONI’s software (called [OONI Probe](https://github.com/TheTorProject/ooni-probe)) allows users around the world to automatically test their networks every day for signs of internet censorship.
 When and if internet censorship occurs, network data demonstrating how it’s implemented will be collected, analyzed and [published](https://explorer.ooni.org/world/).
 This can help increase